beltranaceves/gen_dsl/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
+## Report bugs using Github's [issues](https://github.com/beltranaceves/gen_dsl/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/beltranaceves/gen_dsl/issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code
-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.
+If you encounter any bugs, reports are greatly appreciated.
+There's also a template to get started.

 **Great Bug Reports** tend to have:

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)